ivan-chen-github/2911/README.md

 accumulate for various services, keeping a simple and easy to maintain list that is available to the user.

-It allows the user :
+It allows the user to :
   - Add a subscription
   - Delete a subscription
   - Edit a subscription